What is risk-based vulnerability management?

 And if only fixing two percent of your vulnerabilities sounds sketchy, I have good news for you.
 Most years, it’s between 20 and 32 percent of vulnerabilities that fall into the medium category.
 So you can raise the bar to fixing all of your criticals, highs, and mediums, still fix less than half what you would under a non-risk based approach, and do substantially more to lower the probability of a breach while not wearing out your remediation teams.

-How to turbocharge your VM program with Risk-Based Vulnerability Management
+How to Operationalize your Vulnerability Management program with Risk-Based Vulnerability Management

 When I consult with young vulnerability management programs, the complaint I most frequently hear is that they don’t know where to start.